7 Things To Think About Standing On A Block

 - Find the Boundary Pegs Normally the actual boundary peg will be driven in so the top is at ground level, there is normally a tall peg next to it to help locate it.
 Once you have found the pegs you know the piece of land you are thinking about buying.

 - Manholes Sewers and Drains A lot of blocks have Easements for sewers and drains which will restrict how much of the site you can build on.
-(The Title Plan will show the Easements) If you have a manhole you will also need to think about how this might limit what you can do in the garden.
+(The Title Plan will show the Easements) If you can see a manhole you will also need to think about how this might limit what you can do in the garden.

 - Below or Above the Road Where there is a sloping development site some blocks will be above the road and others below.
 Sites above the road are less likely to flood and can be more private than ones below the road.